uprightman47/clonetest/README.md

 ### 1. Repository structure

+<span style="color:red">Make sure you have put all the files and models required for submission under the `my-submission/` directory.
+If you put your files elsewhere, the evaluation will fail.</span>

 ```
 - my-submission/            # Directory containing your submission.
+    | - other_files         # All others files needed by your submission.
     | - submission.py       # Entrypoint of your submission.
 - submission-runtime        # Directory containing default Dockerfile and requirements.txt.
-- Dokcerfile                # Dockerfile for your submission.
+- Dockerfile                # Dockerfile for your submission.
 - requirements.txt          # Python requirements for your submission.
-- .submit.sh                # Hepler script for submit.
+- .submit.sh                # Helper script for submit.
-- tool.py                   # Hepler script for validate locally and submit.
+- tool.py                   # Helper script for validate locally and submit.
 - aicrowd.json              # Json for submit.
 ```

-### 2. Custome runtime configuration
+### 2. Custom runtime configuration
 The default runtime is provided in `submission-runtime/`.
-We also accept submissions with custom runtimes.
+We also accept submissions with custom runtime.
 The configuration files include `requirements.txt` and `Dockerfile`.

 ### 3. Implement `submission.py`